spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 Wake up, people.
 They [lied about the origins](https://www.science.org/content/article/covid-19-origins-still-uncertain-key-studies-awaiting-release), they [lied about the vaccines](https://www.bmj.com/content/379/bmj.o2960), and they lied about the entire pandemic response.
 How much more proof do you need?

+[Justin Trudeau himself once said](https://rumble.com/vma7wr-trudeu-little-dirty-secrets-about-politics.html), “Do you want to know the dirty little secret about politics in the 21st century?
+Negative campaigning, attack ads, nastiness, and division work.
+If all you want to do is get elected, they will help you get elected.
+Attacking, dividing, sowing fear—picking and choosing wedge issues to drive through a community—all of it helps you win.”

+While many see Trudeau and his handlers as incompetent, this isn’t a bug in their strategy—it’s the feature.
+The setup is deliberate: divide the people, shift the blame away from themselves, and create an “us vs. them” narrative.
+Instead of being viewed as the perpetrator, they position themselves as the savior.
+Promising free money to everyone, call a snap election, and securing their continued reign of power, they are already discussing another ["pandemic type responses to the tariffs"](https://www.forexlive.com/news/canada-planning-covid-style-stimulus-if-us-enacts-tariffs-in-bid-to-avoid-early-election-20250128/), which again, is conveniently timed to the election.
+Brilliant.

 *I'll stop here, because this subject is its own rabbit hole for an entire other paper…!*

 ## Entrepreneurship is Dying, and With It, Our Future